 Undeniably, the National Oceanographic Museum has made remarkable contributions to marine education and local culture.
 It plays a significant role in protecting the ocean environment and raising public awareness about national underwater resources and territorial sovereignty.
 As a research institute and a public attraction, the museum is a trustworthy destination for those interested in marine science and deep-sea life.

-2. Nha Trang Oceanographic Museum location, ticket prices, and opening hours
+2. Nha Trang Oceanographic Museum's location, ticket prices, and opening hours

 - Address: 01 Cau Da, Vinh Nguyen ward, Nha Trang city, Khanh Hoa province.